Falabdullateef/Java/Math/Kangaroo/README.md

 This project adopts a spirit of open collaboration.
 Do whatever you wish, as long as it contributes to the greater good!

-## Acknowledgments

-- A special thanks to individuals or organizations that have contributed to this project or offered invaluable insights.